 Stop slouching.
 A good posture also affects the way we look, but it isn’t just about looks.
 How we sit, stand, and walk affects both our health and our frame of mind.

 Quiet time was built in before our modern era.
 We had considerable amounts of free time to quietly sit and contemplate things.
 Life was much more sedate.
 Too many of us have forgotten this invaluable life support.
-Five, ten, or twenty minutes in quiet contemplation or meditation daily has a marvellous effect upon us.
+Five, ten, or twenty minutes of quiet contemplation or meditation daily has a marvelous effect on us.
 It assists homeostasis, or our ability to maintain internal equilibrium and stability.